[amazon_auto_links id="280537"]

 For this, a catfish consumes fish meal, squid meal, and shrimp meal as these are foods rich in providing protein.

-Carbohydrates are the main source of energy.
+Carbohydrates are the major source of energy.
 Without carbohydrates, metabolism doesn’t take place in one’s body.
 They keep the catfish in good weight.

 Fats are also crucial elements in a catfish’s diet.
 Fats also provide energy and maintain the health of the catfish.